-The deparment study effects of contaminants in the environment, birds migration and occurence and distribution of pollen in the atmosphere.
+The deparment study effects of contaminants in the environment, birds migration, occurrence and distribution of pollen and genetic identification of biological material.

 At the Bird ringing centre all scientific ringing of wild birds in Sweden is administrated.
-Bird ringing is very important for our knowledge about reproduction, migration and survival rates in many bird species and every recovery report is valuable.
+Bird ringing is very important for our knowledge of reproduction, migration and survival rates of many bird species and every recovery report is valuable.

 If you have found a ring or a ringed bird with the inscription - RIKSMUSEUM STOCKHOLM - we would be very pleased if you report this to us.
 You find more information under Report ring recovery

-The unit monitor contaminats in the environment, the contaminats effect on populations of top marine predators and study the spatial variation of contaminants on land, in lakes, at sea and in the coastal areas of Sweden.
+The department monitor contaminats in the environment, their effects on marine top predators populations, spatial variation of contaminants on land, in lakes, at sea and in the coastal areas of Sweden.